 He and his wife, Beverley, have five children, two of whom are affected by Down syndrome.

 Melynn Henry is a native of Amarillo and graduate of Texas A&M University.
 She is an Instructional Coach for Lubbock ISD in the language arts department.

 She has been a dedicated High Point Village volunteer for the past several years.
 Her involvement at High Point is dedicated to her late “sister-friend”, Carey, who had Down syndrome.
 Melynn is married to Ryan Henry.

 Jill is the President of Scarborough Specialties, Inc. one of the largest promotional agencies in Texas.
 Jill and her husband of 19 years, Jay, have been blessed with three amazing adopted sons.

-Courtney serves as a Senior Vice President and Trust Officer for First Financial Trust.
+Courtney serves as a Senior Vice President at Peoples Bank.
 She is from Lubbock and graduated with a BBA in Accounting from Texas Tech in 1986.
 She and her husband, Doug, have a wonderful blended family of four boys.
 One of their sons was diagnosed with Asperger’s Syndrome in high school.
 With the support of the Burkhart Center at Texas Tech during his first year, he is beginning his junior year of college as an accounting major and successfully participating in campus life.